Extended mind thesis

-In philosophy of mind, the extended mind thesis (EMT) says that the mind does not exclusively reside in the brain or even the body, but extends into the physical world.
-The EMT proposes that some objects in the external environment can be part of a cognitive process and in that way function as extensions of the mind itself.
-Examples of such objects are written calculations, a diary, or a PC; in general, it concerns objects that store information.
-The EMT considers the mind to encompass every level of cognition, including the physical level.
+In philosophy of mind, the extended mind thesis says that the mind does not exclusively reside in the brain or even the body, but extends into the physical world.
+The thesis proposes that some objects in the external environment can be part of a cognitive process and in that way function as extensions of the mind itself.
+Examples of such objects are written calculations, a diary, or a personal computer; in general, it concerns objects that store information.
+The hypothesis considers the mind to encompass every level of cognition, including the physical level.

-The EMT was proposed by Andy Clark and David Chalmers in "The Extended Mind" (1998).
+It was proposed by Andy Clark and David Chalmers in "The Extended Mind" (1998).
 They describe the idea as "active externalism, based on the active role of the environment in driving cognitive processes."

 For the matter of personal identity (and the philosophy of self), the EMT has the implication that some parts of a person's identity can be determined by their environment.